neilchen1998/TSP/README.md

 # Travelling Salesman Problem

-This project attempts to solve the famous travelling salesman problem.
+This project attempts to solve the famous travelling salesman problem with a list of algorithms.

+## Algorithms

+* Brute force

+* Branch and Bound

+* Depth First Search

+* Divide and Conquer

 ## Requirements